Contextualizing Security and Privacy of Software-Defined Vehicles: A Literature Review and Industry Perspectives: Introduction

-Our work is structured as a survey with a foundational part and four \acp{RQ}.
-We systematically collected and reviewed the key literature on the topic of interest, following the methodology of the literature review (\cref{sec:lr}) and guided by the chosen research questions.
-To further enhance and enrich this study, we incorporate feedback from industry experts, collected through a targeted elicitation (\cref{sec:questionnaire}).
-This integration serves two important purposes: first, to address the limited number of results from the literature review due to the emerging and relatively unexplored nature of the topic; and second, to capture practical insights from industry experts directly involved in \ac{SDV} development.
-Their input, covering key aspects, security threats, and mitigation strategies, complements the literature findings and provides a more comprehensive view of the current state of the development of SDV.
+This work investigates security and privacy issues in \acp{SDV} by analyzing insights from the literature and industry feedback on current challenges and potential solutions.
+As the concept of \ac{SDV} \cite{10217971} is still evolving and lacks a consolidated definition, foundational concepts relevant to \acp{SDV}' security are first introduced.
+These include a definition building on prior work \cite{10217971} and an analysis of the differences between \acp{SDV}, \acp{AV}, and \acp{CV}.
+The study is conducted as a systematic literature review, structured around a foundational section and four \acp{RQ}.
+Relevant literature is systematically collected and analyzed following the review methodology described in \cref{sec:lr}.
+To further strengthen the analysis, feedback from industry experts is incorporated through a targeted elicitation (\cref{sec:questionnaire}).
+This integration addresses both the limited availability of literature on this emerging topic and the need to capture practical insights from professionals directly involved in \ac{SDV} development.
+Their contributions on key aspects, security threats, and mitigation strategies complement the literature and provide a more comprehensive view of the current state of \ac{SDV} development.

-We showed that the transition to \acp{SDV} introduces challenges and risks in cybersecurity and privacy, mainly due to the increased reliance on software and connectivity within vehicles.
+The results show that the transition to \acp{SDV} introduces challenges and risks in security and privacy, mainly due to the increased reliance on software and attack surfaces within vehicles.
 These risks range from API vulnerabilities and third-party software risks to complex supply chain threats and potential privacy infringements.
-Industry feedback further underscores the urgent need for robust, standardized security frameworks and privacy-preserving mechanisms to support the evolution of SDVs.
-In addition, our findings highlight the necessity of adopting multilayered security measures and integrating both in-vehicle and cloud-based solutions to protect future SDVs and enhance user trust.
+Industry feedback further underscores the urgent need for robust, standardized security frameworks and privacy-preserving mechanisms to support the evolution of \acp{SDV}.
+In addition, the findings highlight the need to adopt multilayered security measures and to integrate in-vehicle and cloud-based solutions to protect future \acp{SDV}, while increasing user trust, particularly in the widespread adoption of \ac{AI}-based solutions within \acp{ITS}.